Brisbane State High School: History

 Although the school's beginning is taken as having been 1913, it was relocated to its current campus next to Musgrave Park at South Brisbane in 1925.
-The laying of the foundation stone of the "Red Brick Building", later designated A Block, took place in 1923 in the attendance of Queensland Education Minister John Huxham, and William Forgan Smith, then Queensland Minister for Public Works and later Premier.
+The laying of the foundation stone of the first building of the school, Block A, took place in 1923 in the attendance of Queensland Education Minister John Huxham, and William Forgan Smith, then Queensland Minister for Public Works and later Premier.
+The cost of constructing Block A was estimated to be £32,443 at the time.
+Brisbane State High School has been a member of the GPS since the 1920s, and of the QGSSSA since 1921.
+Several of the school's features are listed on the Queensland Heritage Register: notably Block A (1925); Block H (1865), formerly the Brisbane South Girls and Infants School; and three mature fig trees (predating 1946).

-Mr Isaac Waddle, the Brisbane State High School's first Principal, served for 24 years and devised the school's motto "Scientia est Potestas" (Knowledge is Power) whilst overseeing the establishment of the house system in the patriotic days of the Second World War.
-Waddle's successor, Mr Barnes, served for scarcely a year before dying in office, and between 1947 and 1960 the post was held by a further three relatively short term Principals: Dr Watkin; Mr Copeman and Mr Cafferky.
-During the ensuing "Lockie Years" the school underwent massive expansions, growing from 1091 students in 1961 to 2183 in 1967, as well as consolidating its reputation as being highly competitive amongst the private school institutions of South-East Queensland.
-The headmastership of David Sutton (1998–2008) witnessed a revival in ceremony and tradition coupled with continual academic improvement.
+The Brisbane State High School's first principal, Isaac Waddle, served for 24 years; he first retired in 1941 but was asked to return again by the Minister for Education, finally retiring in 1945.
+Waddle's successor, John Barnes, served for barely a year before dying in office, and between 1947 and 1960 the post was held by a further three principals: Herbert Watkin, Arthur Copeman and Fredrick Cafferky.
+During the ensuing leadership of George Lockie, the school underwent massive expansions, growing from 1091 students in 1961 to 2183 in 1967, as well as consolidating its reputation as being highly competitive amongst the private school institutions of South-East Queensland.
 For the 6 years from 2003 to 2008, then to 2012, the OP results consistently climbed, with 86% of students receiving an OP of 1–15 in 2008, and nearly 95% of students in 2012 received an OP of 1–15.
-Sutton's successor, Richard Morrison, reformed the selection process for academic-merit entrants, introduced the 'Aspire' program and led the re-branding of the school.
-Mr Wade Haynes, a former Acting Principal of the school, was his successor.
-In 2023, Brisbane State High School achieved the most 99.95 ATAR scores in the country, the highest possible university entrance score.
-In 2024, Mr Greg Pierce took over as Executive Principal of Brisbane State High School.
+Mr Wade Haynes, formerly an acting principal of the school in 2002, became the principal in 2011, serving for 12 years until 2023.
+In 2024, Greg Pierce took over as Executive Principal of Brisbane State High School.

-BSHS has been a member of the Great Public Schools Association of Queensland (GPS) since 1930, and of the Queensland Girls' Secondary Schools Sports Association (QGSSSA) since 1921.